ARZ3N/ARZ3N.github.io/README.md

 - ### **_Flight Control System for a Quadrotor Drone_**
   - Motivation: To develop an intuitive understanding of the mathematics and programming involved in designing control systems for a quadrotor drone.
   - Highlights:
-    - Learned about the dynamics and developed free-body diagrams of the drone to form transfer functions relating orientation angles with forces.
+    - Learned about the dynamics and developed free-body diagrams of the drone to form feedback system for motor speed control.
-    - Worked on orientation estimation using quaternions and complementary filter, from IMU data
+    - Worked on orientation estimation using quaternions and complementary filter, from IMU data.
     - Developed a simple PI based attitude control and PID based altitude control algorithm, manually selecting gains for each control branch.
-    - Programmed an Arm cortex m4 device (Teensy 3.6 with bare-metal firmware) for sensor interface, orientation estimation & control, and ESC calibration.
+    - Programmed an Arm cortex m4 (STM32F411x) for sensor interface, orientation estimation & control, and ESC calibration.
-    - Tested on a X-Frame 14-inch Quadcoptor frame
+    - Tested on a X-Frame 14-inch Quadcoptor frame.

 #### 4th Semester Seminar
 - ### **_Python for Electrical Engineering: 3D visualization of electric and magnetic fields due to charged objects or current elements_**
   - Motivation: To develop interactive 3D plots of electric & magnetic fields due to various geometries of charges objects of current elements to aid learning in course- EE4xx Engineering Electromagnetics.
   - Highlights:
-    - Wrote Python scripts for different plotting electric fields of charged objects with different shapes (Sphere, infinite plane, point charges, etc.)
+    - Developed Python scripts for different charge distributions and standard charged objects such as Sphere, infinite plane, point charges and custom charge distributions also.
     - Used Python modules such as Numpy and Matplotlib for Finite-element Analysis based calculations and 3D plotting.

 ## Student Team Projects